St Augustine's Priory, Ealing: Grounds

-The school is set in 13 acre of grounds, adjacent to Hanger Lane, consisting of a wild flower meadow, orchard, Prep meadow, two netball courts, a rose garden, croquet lawn, a sweeping playing field and an all-weather floodlit AstroTurf.
+The school is set in 13 acre of grounds, adjacent to Hanger Lane, consisting of a wild flower meadow, orchard, Prep meadow, two netball courts, a rose garden, a working farm, croquet lawn, a sweeping playing field and an all-weather floodlit AstroTurf.

 Facilities

 The priory chapel is used daily for school assemblies, masses and music recitals.
-The new science block provides well equipped science labs, as well as drama studio and Junior music/drama room.
+The new science block provides well-equipped science labs, as well as drama studio and Junior music/drama room.
 Many visitors to the school are envious of the Sixth Form area which has its own balcony with views towards the North Downs, and also has its own kitchen.